metabase/metabase/docs/users-guide/13-sql-parameters.md

 To make a clause optional in your native query, type `[[brackets around a {% raw %}{{variable}}{% endraw %}]]`.
 If you input a value in the filter widget for the `variable`, then the entire clause is placed into the template; otherwise Metabase will ignore the clause.

-In this example, if no value is given to `cat` (either from its filter widget or parameters in the URL), then the query will just select all the rows from the `products` table.
-But if `cat` does have a value, like `Widget`, then the query will only grab the products with a category type of `Widget`:
+In this example, if no value is given to `cat`, then the query will just select all the rows from the `products` table.
+But if `cat` does have a value, like "Widget", then the query will only grab the products with a category type of Widget:

 ```
 SELECT count(*)